aws/s2n-tls/bindings/rust/bench/README.md

 ### Certificate generation

 All certs are stored in `certs/` and can be regenerated using `certs/generate_certs.sh`.
 There is one root cert that directly signs the server and client certs that are used in benchmarking.
-Currently, we use ECDSA with `secp384r1`.
+We currently bench `P-384`, `RSA-2048`, and `RSA-4096` certs.

 ### Negotiation parameters